uklotzde/gigtag/README.md

 #### Parsing

 Text is split into tokens that are separated by whitespace.
 Parsing starts with the last token and continues from back to front.
+It stops when encountering a token that could not be parsed as a valid _gig tag_.

+##### Retro-fitting

 The first token that could not be parsed as a valid _gig tag_ is considered the last token of the preceding text.
-The preceding text including this token and the following whitespace until the first valid _gig tag_ token must be preserved as an _undecoded prefix_.
+The preceding text including this token and the whitespace until the first valid _gig tag_ token must be preserved as an _undecoded prefix_.

+When re-encoding the _gig tags_ the _undecoded prefix_ that was captured during parsing
-The _undecoded prefix_ could later be prepended to the re-encoded _gig tags_.
-This ensure that only whitespace characters could get lost on the decode/encode roundtrip, i.e. when unintentionally parsing arbitrary words from the preceding text as valid _gig tags_ (false positives).
+must be prepended to the re-encoded _gig tags_ string.
+This rule ensures that only whitespace characters could get lost during a decode/re-encode roundtrip, i.e. when unintentionally parsing arbitrary words from the preceding text as valid _gig tags_ (false positives).

 ## Storage